mckayc/task-donegeon/src/content/HelpGuide.md

 ---

 ## Appendix: Version History

+### What's New in Version 0.1.98 (October 1, 2025)
+-   **New URL-Based Kiosk Mode:** Kiosk Mode has been re-architected to be more robust and reliable.
+It is no longer a device-specific state but is now accessed via a dedicated URL (`/kiosk`).
+This eliminates all state management bugs related to toggling the mode on and off.
+-   **Simplified Admin UI:** The "Enable/Disable Kiosk Mode" toggle and "Exit" button have been removed from the admin profile dropdown to create a cleaner, more intuitive interface.
+Admins now simply navigate to the `/kiosk` URL on a device to set it up for shared use.
+-   **Updated Documentation:** The in-app Help Guide and project README have been updated to reflect the new, simpler Kiosk Mode functionality.

+### What's New in Version 0.1.97 (September 30, 2025)
+-   **Kiosk Mode State Management Fix:** Resolved a core state management issue where logging into a Kiosk-enabled device would incorrectly disable its Kiosk setting.
+The application now correctly distinguishes between the session's view (personal vs. shared) and the device's persistent Kiosk Mode setting, ensuring the UI for administrators is always correct.

+### What's New in Version 0.1.96 (September 29, 2025)
+-   **Kiosk Mode Logic Fix:** Corrected a logical flaw where an administrator logged into a Kiosk-enabled device would see an "Exit" button and an "Enable Kiosk Mode" option instead of the correct "Disable Kiosk Mode" toggle.
+The UI now correctly reflects the device's state.

 ### What's New in Version 0.1.95 (September 28, 2025)
 -   **Revamped Kiosk Mode Activation:** The "Enter Kiosk Mode" button has been removed from the public login page.
 Administrators now enable Kiosk Mode for a specific device directly from their profile dropdown menu, providing a more secure and intuitive workflow.